 School of Law Enforcement Supervision

-Session XLVIII of the School of Law Enforcement Supervision will be held at the Criminal Justice Institute in Little Rock, AR on the following dates:
+Session LIII of the School of Law Enforcement Supervision will be hosted by the Criminal Justice Institute in Little Rock, AR on the following dates:

 Letters of nomination are required for officers to attend this specialized course.
 Nominated officers must have reached the minimum rank of sergeant to attend.
 Nominated officers must have reached the minimum rank of sergeant to attend.
-Lodging assistance is available for a limited number of participants who reside more than 50 miles outside of the designated training site area.
-Request for lodging assistance must be included in the letter of nomination.
+Lodging assistance will not be offered for Session LIII.

 The deadline date for nomination letters for Session LIII is August 2, 2019.

 Heads of law enforcement agencies should direct correspondence and letters nominating their candidates to Dr. Cheryl P. May.

 o This class earns credits in our Degree Program.